OpenBSD

 Bandwidth Control

-OpenBSD Packet Filter has an advanced feature to control the volume
+OpenBSD Packet Filter has an advanced feature for controlling the volume

-of bandwidth passed via network, which is called traffic shaping.
-ALTQ
+of bandwidth - extent of data passed via network, which is called traffic

-statements are used for this, which you write as a command to your /etc/pf.conf
+shaping.
+ALTQ statements are used for this, which you write as commands

 Tips: